onurberberoglu10/1Password-Engineering-Career-Ladder/competencies.md

             </td>
             <td valign="top">
                 <ul>
-                    <li>You utilize data, future roadmaps, customer research, and relevant engineering principles to inform the decisions you make, assuring your solutions are built for the long term.</li>
+                    <li>You utilize data, future roadmaps, customer research, and relevant software development principles to inform the decisions you make, assuring your solutions are built for the long term.</li>
                     <li>You optimize your workflow by recognizing and solving repetitive problems rather than working around them.</li>
                     <li>You recognize your own mistakes, use them as a learning and teaching opportunity, and adjust your approach to minimize the risk of repeating the same type of mistake.</li>
-                    <li>You utilize new technologies, patterns, and the domain expertise of fellow engineers to supplement your own skills.</li>
+                    <li>You utilize new technologies, patterns, and the domain expertise of fellow software developers to supplement your own skills.</li>
                     <li>You are learning to break down large problems into smaller, more manageable ones.</li>
                     <li>You have strong debugging skills, allowing you to determine source of issues in unfamiliar code or systems.</li>
                 </ul>